Technical Communications for EHS Professionals™

 • Selecting communication type

-• Writing and speaking exercises designed to help students practice and receive immediate feedback
+• Writing exercises designed to help student practice and get immediate feedback

 Who should attend this course?

-• An aspiring EHS professional or someone who wants to move up the career ladder
+• An aspiring ESH professional or someone who wants to move up in your organization

-• An experienced EHS professional who wants to write or speak more effectively
+• An experienced EHS professional who wants to produce more effective communications

-• A new EHS manager or supervisor who wants to gain skill in editing or advising your direct reports and consultants
+• A new EHS manager or supervisor who wants to be able to better critique or advise your direct reports and consultants

 What does this course deliver?